 - In a small pot, melt and heat together the butter and caramel.
 Whisk until smooth.

 - Crush biscuits with either a rolling pin or food processor and add to a large bowl.

 - Cut banana lollies in half and add to the large bowl.

-- Pour melted butter and caramel mixture in to the large bowl and combined.
+- Pour melted butter and caramel mixture in to the large bowl and mix well.

-- Roll out mixture in to a log shape, coat with chocolate hail and refrigerate for 3-4 hours.
+- Roll dough into a log shape, coat with chocolate hail and refrigerate for 3-4 hours.

 - Slice log into desired segments and serve!
 Now it wouldn't be banoffee without a cream element, so you could serve some whipped cream alongside for dipping.
 Naughty I know!